St. Lucia estuary and iSimangaliso Wetland Park guide

-It’s also worth visiting Hluhluwe – Imfolozi game reserve, the oldest reserve of Africa.
-With its rolling hills, open Savannah grasslands it remains an incredibly scenic reserve and with its magnificent history its sure to be a splendid day for a Safari.
+It’s also worth visiting Hluhluwe – Imfolozi Game Reserve, the oldest reserve of Africa.
+With its rolling hills, open Savannah grasslands it remains an incredibly scenic reserve, and with its magnificent history, it’s sure to be a splendid day for a Safari.
 The park covers 96000 hectares and containing an immense diversity of fauna and flora and above all is the stronghold of the white and black rhino.
-Check at Hluhluwe – imfolozi, the oldest reserve in Africa

-Reservations: there are others activities you can enjoy in the park like guided walks, deep sea fishing, horse riding, kayaking and scuba diving.
-Booking your activity is very easy, go on the main road of St Lucia town and you’ll find many local tour operators.
-I booked with Advantage Tours in St. Lucia.
+Reservations: there are other activities you can enjoy in the Park such as guided walks, deep-sea fishing, horse riding, kayaking and scuba diving.
+Booking your activity is very easy, go on the main road of St Lucia town, and you’ll find many local tour operators.
+We booked with Advantage Tours in St. Lucia.

 Where to sleep: St Lucia town is next to the eastern and western gates.
 Here you‘ll find a wide range of accommodations and restaurants.
-I slept at Stokkiesdraai Guest house.
-If you are looking accommodation in St. Lucia click here.
+We slept at Stokkiesdraai Guesthouse.

 Where to eat: in St Lucia, you’ll find a good choice of restaurants.
 We ate at Ocean basket restaurant.
 Click on the banner to see al the restaurants in St Lucia and the customers’ reviews.